 - Graduation is when a student is awarded an academic degree or certificate upon successful completion of all academic requirements of their declared program of study.
 In other words, Graduation is the technical obtainment of credits to receive a certificate or degree.
-Notification for pickup or mailing of certificates and diplomas usually takes 12 weeks after semester grades are recorded.
+Notification for pickup or mailing of certificates and diplomas normally takes 12 weeks after semester grades are recorded.

 - Students should consult with their Academic Counselor for a graduation evaluation prior to registering for their final semester.
 Candidates for all certificates and associate degrees must file an Application for Graduation with the Graduation Office online or in-person at the Kekaulike Information Service Center (KISC, ‘Ilima Room 102)

-- Applications received after the Diploma Order Deadline will be processed for graduation, however diplomas will not be printed until the next semester.
+- Applications received after the Diploma Order Deadline will be processed for graduation, however diplomas & certificates will not be printed until the next semester.

-- A $15.00 graduation fee ($15 extra for a Hawaiian Language diploma) will be charged on the student’s MyUH account after submitting an Application for Graduation (Please allow 5-7 working days for the fee to appear on your account).
+- A non-refundable $15.00 graduation fee ($15 extra for a Hawaiian Language diploma) will be charged on the student’s MyUH account after submitting an Application for Graduation (Please allow 5-7 working days for the fee to appear on your account).
 This covers the cost of ordering and printing the diploma and diploma cover.
 If the student does not meet the requirements of the program (certificate/degree) in the semester they apply for, another Application for Graduation will need to be completed and the student will be assessed another graduation fee.

 - Graduation requirements are based on approved program requirements.
 In determining graduation eligibility, the terms “Major Courses”, “Courses in the Major”, and “Credits in the Major” refer to the following:

 - Courses which are program specific, i.e., the course title or the course description indicates that the course is specifically for students in the major (e.g., HWST 100 for Hospitality Majors),

 - Courses which satisfy program requirements and have the alpha associated with the major.